1 - Setting up for the Bootstrap Installer

 • The user is assigned the highest set of privileges, from the required roles that it needs to perform, to execute the required tasks.
 For example, if a single user is performing tasks as ADMINISTRATOR_USER, EXECUTOR_USER, and OPERATOR_USER, then ensure that the user is assigned the privileges of the ADMINISTRATOR_USER.

-• A Private Key file (.pem file) for the sudoer user, which is used for enabling key-based authentication, and for communicating with all the nodes in the EMR cluster, is present on the Master node.
+• A Private Key file (.pem file) is available for the sudoer user on the Master node.
+The file is used for enabling key-based authentication, and for communicating with all the nodes in the EMR cluster.

 • The management scripts provided by the installer in the cluster_utils directory should be run only by the user (OPERATOR_USER) having privileges to impersonate the EXECUTOR_USER.

-• If the Hadoop cluster is configured with AD or LDAP for user management, then ensure that the AUTOCREATE_PROTEGRITY_IT_USR parameter in the BDP.config file is set to No and that the required service account user is created on all the nodes in the cluster.
+• If the Hadoop cluster is configured with AD or LDAP, ensure that the AUTOCREATE_PROTEGRITY_IT_USR parameter, in the BDP.config file, is set to No. Ensure the required service account user is created on all the nodes in the cluster.

 • The table lists the ports required for the EMR cluster.